qbicsoftware-archive/qbic-workflow-nf-centraxx/README.md

 This workflow implemented in [Nextflow](https://www.nextflow.io) processes incomping gzipped variant calling files and prepares it for the final upload in the patient information system CentraxX.

 ## Workflow graph
 This graph gives a brief overview of the processes included in the workflow.
-It was generated with the `-with-dag` flag when calling the workflow via Nextflow ([DAG visualisation](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation))
+It was generated with the `-with-dag` flag when calling the workflow via Nextflow ([DAG visualisation](https://www.nextflow.io/docs/latest/tracing.html#dag-visualisation)). `Channel.fromPath` is the entry point and reads files carrying a `*.vfc*`-tag from a given directory.
+This includes **gzipped** vcf files.

 ![https://github.com/qbicsoftware/qbic-workflow-nf-centraxx/blob/master/centraxx_wf.svg](https://github.com/qbicsoftware/qbic-workflow-nf-centraxx/blob/master/centraxx_wf.svg)

+## Step 1: unpackingVCF

+## Step 2: variantAnnotation

+## Step 3: extractVariantInfo

+## Step 4: createCentraxxXML

+## Step 5: pushXMLtoCentraxX